MFR6340/theenglishextension.org/resources/swiss education system.md

 No worries!
 It takes some time to understand it all.

 ## Books:
-Here are some books to that give clear explanations of how to navigate the Swiss A Guide to the Swiss Educational System
+Here are some books to that give clear explanations of how to navigate the Swiss System.

+A Guide to the Swiss Educational System

 <img width="25%" src="https://i.imgur.com/i7EWgnh.jpg" />